How To Celebrate The 50-Year Anniversary Of The Moon Landing With Your Kids

 A new exhibition, Apollo 11, will premiere at the Powerhouse Museum to commemorate the 50th Anniversary of the Moon landing.
-It opens on 29 June 2019.
+It opened on 29 June 2019.
+Read our review here.

 To coincide with the exhibition, Luke Jerram’s iconic installation Museum of the Moon which was previously in Melbourne will be presented.
 The installation combines detailed NASA imagery of the lunar surface, alongside moonlight and surround sound composition created by BAFTA and Ivor Novello award winning composer Dan Jones.
 Measuring seven metres in diameter, at an approximate scale of 1:500,000, each centimetre of the internally lit spherical sculpture represents 5km of the moon’s surface.

 Although the Canberra NASA station closed in the ‘80s, you can still visit the historic site which has now been turned into a campground.
 Combine your Moon landing celebrations with a weekend of camping, hiking and enjoying the great outdoors.

 Also in Canberra you can see a big slice of the pie.
 The new Moon exhibit lets you recline and take in all the details of the giant glowing moon.
 Moon gaze from every angle - you can even go to the 'dark side of the moon'.
 You will be mesmerised by detailed NASA imagery of the lunar surface.
 Find your favourite crater (there are over 30000!) or where the Apollo missions landed.
 More details here.